codenewa/customizable-dashboard-test/README.md

-# ngdragdroptest
+# Customizable dashboard test bench

-A customizable grid layout for angular where widgets can be dragged and dropped.
+A Customizable dashboard test bench for angular where widgets can be dragged and dropped.